Go to Homepage

 Welcome to Bali.
 Here among the scented frangipani, bougainvillea and floppy, pink tongues of mussaenda, the roads meander about in an other-worldly daze, transporting all comers to a state of grace.

-Slow down.
-Savour things.
-Where else in the world could you get a litre of petrol for 7,100 rupiah, a lot cheaper than a bottle of mineral water.
-Where in the world could you watch movies like Shaving Private Ryan or find welcoming frangipani flowers in the men's toilet at the airport?
+Where else in the world could you get a litre of petrol for 10,000 rupiah, just a fraction more than a bottle of mineral water in mid-2025.
+Where in the world could you watch movies like Shaving Private Ryan or find welcoming frangipani flowers in the men's toilet at the airport, or monstrous giant paper mache 'Ogoh-Ogoh' devils inviting you for a duty-free shopping spree?

 Slide show Slide Show E-mail Page E-mail Page Print Print